- Home

 René Skaggs, Farm Planning and Agricultural Assistance Program Director

-Rene’ has been a farm resource specialist with the Pierce Conservation District since 1997 educating livestock farm owners on management practices that both improve their farm productivity and protect natural resources.
-She and her family live on a 10 acre, 7 horse farm in rural Pierce County where she practices what she teaches.
+Rene’ has been a farm resource specialist with Pierce Conservation District since 1997 educating livestock farm owners on management practices that both improve their farm productivity and protect natural resources.
+She and her family live on a 10 acre farm in rural Pierce County where she practices what she teaches.

 Ali is available to assist crop farm operators in planning and applying natural resource conservation practices and facilitate workshops and technical support around topics relevant to farmers in Pierce County.
 She will also be working collaboratively with government agencies and non-profit partners to support the needs of farmers contributing to a vibrant local food system.
 She is excited to connect farmers with each other and with the ideas and practices that will help them succeed in their farms while conserving their natural resources for the generations to come.